What is Rolling Forecast?

 - Helpful to senior leadership in decision making

-- It helps in setting up a good Financial Planning & Analysis team
+- It helps in setting up a proper Financial Planning & Analysis team

 - Highlights the key factors and changes on a monthly basis

 - Does not create pressure of preparing the complete yearly forecast after the year-end, as the next 12 months forecast numbers are always available

-- It keeps a track of important drivers which are essential for the success of any organization
+- It keeps track of essential drivers which are critical to the success of any organization

 - It is a time-consuming process

-- Many organizations find it difficult to implement
+- Many organizations find it challenging to implement

-- Frequent changes are difficult to process period over period
+- Frequent changes are challenging to process period over period

 Points to Note

 Nowadays, with the development of a computerized accounting system, it is easy and quick to prepare the rolling forecast numbers and books of accounts as all the departments are interlinked through ERP – Enterprise Resource Planning systems.
 An organization must always monitor and analyze the rolling forecast numbers with actual financial results to implement any changes.
 Also, the simulation process should be run with the maximum variable to understand the impact of changes in one variable on final numbers.

-Rolling forecast according to one survey is still being used by only 42 % of the organization and rest are still using static forecast method, which is prepared once a year and no frequent changes are made.
+Rolling forecast, according to one survey, is still being used by only 42 % of the organization, and rest are again using static forecast method, which is prepared once a year, and no frequent changes are made.
 So, we understand here that the implementation and preparation of such a model is a tough task.
-However, at the same time, it as its own exclusive advantages which are an essential part of any business entity in today’s cut-throat competition where information is passing at light speed and correct decision at the correct time can do wonders.
+However, at the same time, it as its own exclusive advantages, which are an essential part of any business entity in today’s cut-throat competition where information is passing at light speed and correct decision at the right time can do wonders.
 So, an organization after a careful analysis should move to a rolling forecast model from a static one.

 This has been a guide to What is Rolling Forecast and its Meaning.
 Here we discuss the example of Rolling forecast along with components, advantages, and disadvantages.
 You can learn more about budgeting from the following articles –